wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDSType_API_1-0.md

 The namespace; either default or diagnostics.

 `string query`
 An optional query string to match which SdsTypes will be returned.
-For information about specifying the query parameter, see the [Searching](xref:sdsSearching1-0) topic.
+For information about specifying the query parameter, see [Search in SDS](xref:sdsSearching1-0).

 `int skip`
 An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified, a default value of 0 is used.